Modern Slavery Statement

 8: Further actions and sign-off

-• each operating Group Company has a designated senior employee to take responsibility for modern slavery matters within each business;
+• we ensured that each operating Group Company designated a senior employee to take responsibility for modern slavery matters within each business;

 • we continued to incorporate specific modern slavery provisions in our agreements with hirer clients where possible, as well as in our standard terms of business;